EnergieID/smappy/README.md

 Re-authentication using the refresh token is done automatically when the authorization token has expired.

 ## API Requests
-4 API requests are supported:
+4 API requests are supported.
+The methods return the parsed JSON response as a dict.

 ### Get Service Locations
 `s.get_service_locations()`